TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

 #### Overview of Zip Slip

-This is a fancy name for directory traversal but applied to zip file uploads. **Directory traversal** is a [common weakness](https://cwe.mitre.org/data/definitions/22.html) which allows unauthorised access to files and directories by exploiting the lack of *proper input validation* in file path parameters.
+This is a fancy name for directory traversal but applied to zip uploads. **Directory traversal** is a [common weakness](https://cwe.mitre.org/data/definitions/22.html) which allows unauthorised access to files and directories by exploiting the lack of *proper input validation* in file path parameters.

 Suppose we have a zip payload like so:
 ```text